cncf/glossary/content/en/role-based-access-control.md

 ## What it is

-Role-Based Access Control (RBAC) is a method to regulate system and resource access based on individual users' roles within an organization.
+Role-based access control (RBAC) is a method to regulate system and resource access based on individual user roles within an organization.
 Each job function within an organization has a different role with specific permissions.
 For instance, a marketing team member may have permission to view the deals sales has in the pipeline (*read* permission) but won't be allowed to edit them (*write* permission).
 Sales and marketing have different permissions based on their roles, hence role-based access control.